rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 The **Change Company** feature has the following restrictions:
 - The company cannot be changed on a building that is: service (has no company), extractor, under construction, abandoned, condemned, deleted, destroyed, or outside connection.
-- The company cannot be changed on a building that allows only one resource to be sold, produced, or stored.
-  For example, a gas station can sell only Petrochemicals.
-  The company on a gas station cannot be changed to sell any resource other than Petrochemicals.
-  Note that most signature buildings allow only one resource.
 - The company cannot be changed to one that sells, produces, or stores a resource other than the building allows.
   For example, an ore storage building allows only Ore, Coal, or Stone to be stored.
   The company on an ore storage building cannot be changed to store any resource other than Ore, Coal, or Stone.